awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-cli-git.md

 ## Using Git submodules<a name="eb3-cli-git.submodules"></a>

 Some code projects benefit from having Git submodules — repositories within the top\-level repository\.
-When you deploy your code using `eb create` or `eb deploy`, the EB CLI can include submodules in the application version zip file and upload them with the rest of the code\.
+When you deploy your code using eb create or eb deploy, the EB CLI can include submodules in the application version zip file and upload them with the rest of the code\.

 You can control the inclusion of submodules by using the `include_git_submodules` option in the `global` section of the EB CLI configuration file, `.elasticbeanstalk/config.yml` in your project folder\.